 With past papers available, teachers trying to teach to the test, exam boards have to constantly write tougher questions to make it more of a challenge.
 It’s an arms race between student’s preparations and an exam board’s desire to actually test them.
 It gets to the point where if a student writes that a chemical is “blue/green” they get the point, but if they write “turquoise” they don’t (I’ve seen that happen too).

-The fact is that it’s not possible to make a meaningful or detailed statement about the quality of exams by simply looking at the grades.
+The fact is that it’s not possible to talk about the quality of exams by looking at the grades.
 If you think exams used to be easier, try teaching a class of students.
 Or better yet, try sitting your children’s exams yourself and see how well you do.
 Here's a math question from an EdExcel GCSE paper a few years ago.
 Remember this is testing "General" maths education for 16 year olds.

 Personally, I think things are Harder...but not because of the exams